 The Board is divided into three classes, as equal in number as possible.
 At each annual meeting of shareholders, one class of directors is elected for a three-year term.
-H. Jesse Arnelle, Solomon D. Trujillo, and Karen Hastie Williams have been nominated for election this year to the class with a three-year term that will expire at the 2006 annual meeting of shareholders.
+James A. Johnson, Douglas H. McCorkindale and Stephen P. Munn have been nominated for election this year to the class with a three-year term that will expire at the 2007 annual meeting of shareholders.
 All three nominees are currently directors.
-If they are elected, their terms will continue until the 2006 annual meeting or until their successors are elected.
-The Company's By-laws provide that a director must retire on or before the annual meeting following his or her 70th birthday or, in the case of directors who are also employees, his or her 65th birthday.
-Mr. Arnelle, if elected this year, would retire at the 2004 annual meeting, as he turns 70 after this year's annual meeting.
+If they are elected, their terms will continue until the 2007 annual meeting or until their successors are elected.